 Here are a few additional prompts to help you shift away from a teach, test, grade model.
 Remember to be kind to yourself and to explore your answers slowly and when you’re realistically able.

-- How do you already partner with your students in one or more parts of a responsive learning cycle?
+- How do you already partner with your students in one or more parts of a responsive teaching and learning cycle?

-- What is at least one benefit of using the parts of a responsive learning cycle as one integrated whole, rather than separate events?
+- What is at least one benefit of using the parts of a responsive teaching and learning cycle as one integrated whole, rather than separate events?

-- How can a responsive learning cycle help you shift from a learner-manager model to a learner-empowerer model?
+- How can a responsive teaching and learning cycle help you shift from a learner-manager model to a learner-empowerer model?

-- What’s at least one part of the responsive learning cycle you could introduce into your practice or begin to refine this week?
+- What’s at least one part of the responsive teaching and learning cycle you could introduce into your practice or begin to refine this week?

-To learn more about assessment empowerment, read my previous posts on this topic: “It’s time to embrace assessment empowerment,” “Begin your assessment empowerment journey with principle #1: Learner context,” “Continue your assessment empowerment work with principle #2: Learning environments and relationships,” and “More on assessment empowerment: The power of knowing your purpose.”
+To learn more about assessment empowerment, read my previous posts on this topic: “It’s time to embrace assessment empowerment,” “Begin your assessment empowerment journey with principle #1: Learner context,” “Continue your assessment empowerment work with principle #2: Learning environments and relationships,” “More on assessment empowerment: The power of knowing your purpose,” and “Last but not least: The role of communication in assessment empowerment.”